 Buttons on the front control panel duplicate commonly used keys on the remote control.
-The upper labels show control functions when no TV menus are displayed; the lower labels indicate functions when TV menus are displayed or when a special function has been activated.
+The upper labels show control functions when no TV menus are displayed; the Flip down cover to use buttons and inputs on the front panel.

+lower labels indicate functions when TV menus are displayed or when a special function has been activated.
 See "Remote Control," page 27, for a full description of the functions of these buttons.